lacodyle/spatial_analysis_hiv_covid/README.md

 # Spatial Analysis of the Intersection of HIV and COVID-19 Epidemics in California
 <i> Individual Analysis Project for GEO448: Spatial Data Science at DePaul University </i><br>
 <i>Highlights: Spatial Join, Spatial Clustering, Spatial Outlier Detection, Agglomerative Clustering </i><br>

+Analysis explores the spatial relationship between the HIV and COVID-19 in California at the county level.
+The analysis focuses on analyzing new infection rates between the two epidemics and its impact on ethnic and minority groups.
+Through spatial clustering and outlier detection techniques, specific areas in California were determined to be more vulnerable to HIV and/or COVID-19.
+LISA interactive map was created to show significant clusters affected by both infection rates and social vulnerabilities.
+Agglomerative clustering was performed showing areas affected by higher social vlunerability related to ethnic and minority status.

+HIV Data: 3 datasets were used for the analysis which came from AIDsVu, a partnership between Gilead Sciences Inc., and the Center for AIDS Research at Emory University.
+The <a href="https://aidsvu.org/resources/#/datasets">datasets</a> include: 2020 National New Infections, 2020 National Prevalance, and 2020 National PrEP.
+COVID Data: 2 datasets were used for the analysis which came from the California Department of Public Health Open Data Database.
+The datasets include: <a href="https://data.ca.gov/dataset/covid-19-time-series-metrics-by-county-and-state">Statewide COVID-19 Cases Deaths Tests</a> and <a href="https://data.ca.gov/dataset/covid-19-vaccine-progress-dashboard-data">COVID-19 Vaccine Progress</a>.
+Shapefiles: <a href="https://www.atsdr.cdc.gov/placeandhealth/svi/index.html">2020 Social Vulnerability Index (SVI)</a> for California by county comes from the CDC containing census tracts and spatial geometry data.